nikobuildbricks/nikobuildbricks/README.md

 we dont bite come talk to us (atleast i dont bite - Zephyr)

-I don't bite, but i hate talking to people that are not people I knew from source, C+H is fine I really don't care - Fluix
+I don't bite, but i hate talking to people that are not people I knew from source, C+H is fine I really don't care. - Fluix

 I Don't Bite Unless You Want Me To, I Don't Mind Talking To People!
-Feel Free To C+H - Scott
+Feel Free To C+H. - Scott

 at the moment only: Zephyr, Fluix/Ender, Scott/Atlas. plays pony town!